 “You don’t have to eat it.”

-The food, no matter how “yucky” does have to stay on their plates.
+The food, no matter how “yucky” the food does have to stay on their plates.

 Hungry Children Will Eat When They Are Hungry